elc45/fisher-hmc-paper/main.typ

 These 100 draws before the first mass matrix change can constitute a sizable percentage of the total sampling time.

-Intuition might suggest that we could just use a tailing window and update at each step based on the previous $k$ draws.
-However, this is computationally inefficient (unless the logp function is very expensive), and is not easily implemented as a streaming estimator
+Intuition might suggest that we could just use a tailing window and update the matrix at each iteration to an estimate based on the previous $k$ draws via Welford's algorithm for online variance estimation.
+However, removing the influence of early draws when they are no longer in the window requires rewinding the algorithm, which is unnecessarily inefficient and not easily implemented.
+Using two overlapping estimation windows - a "foreground" and a "background" - we can accomplish the goal of using recent information immediately, while avoiding the computation cost of pure streaming estimation.
+At each iteration in the warmup phase, the transformation used is taken from the "foreground" estimator (which itself is updated at each iteration).
+The "background" estimator, while using the same update logic, maintains a fresher estimate based on only the previous $n$ draws, periodically handing off this fresher estimate to the foreground, then resetting itself.
-\(see below for more details).
-Using several overlapping estimation windows, though, we can compromise between optimal information usage and computational cost, while still using streaming estimators.
+The foreground estimator then builds on this estimate until recieving a new one.
+In this way, the estimate used for the transformation at any iteration is informed by at most
+$2n$ draws, where $n$ is the update frequency.

 We split the matrix adaptation in the warmup phase into two regimes, the first with a very quick update frequency (10 draws) and the second with a much longer one (80 draws).